backdrop-contrib/leaflet_widget/README.md

 A [Geofield] widget that provides a [Leaflet] map with the [Leaflet.draw] plugin for adding features.

+## Features:

+Supports creation of simple geometries:

+- Point
+- LineString
+- Polygon

+And creation of complex geometries:

+- MultiPoint
+- MultiLineString
+- MultiPolygon

+Can be used with single-valued or multi-valued Geofields (cardinality).

+__Note: due to a side-effect of Geofield's GeoJSON storage, currently all geometries of the same type will be grouped into their complex equivalent and stored as a single field value.__

 ## Installation tips:

 - Currently Geofield Leaflet uses the [Leaflet] library provided by the